Symbian9/qmapshack-doc-wiki/AdvRoutes.md

 Editing of routes is described in this section for the case of autorouting only.

-An existing route can be modified and edited in various ways:
+An existing route in a project __selected__ in the workspace can be modified and edited in various ways:

 * _Change of the routing method/recalculation of route:_
     1. Change selections in routing docked window.